Welcome to a

 When is the best time to release in

-what they can get – import internet sales are on the increase in
+they’ll settle for what they can get – import internet sales are now at a

 What would be the argument against just selling our